-This six-story building offers students single and double occupancy semi-suite rooms that share adjoining bathrooms very similar to those in Belden-Racine.
-Study rooms, kitchens and lounges are available on each floor for student use, and the laundry room is located on the second floor.
+This six-story building offers students double- and limited single-occupancy semi-suite rooms that share adjoining bathrooms very similar to those in Belden-Racine.
+Study rooms, kitchens and lounges are available on each floor for student use, and technology lounges are on the third and fifth floors.
+The laundry room is located on the second floor.
 It is wheelchair accessible.
 Clifton-Fullerton Hall is a predominantly first-year student residence hall.

 - Four residents (two in each room) share a bathroom in a suite-double.
 Many of these types of rooms are converted units, which are able to accomodate an additional resident.
 Learn more about converted housing here.